• Link to Facebook

 City News, City Press Releases

-To register, click on the CivicRec link in the Connect Kingsport app or go to www.kingsporttn.gov and click on the “CivicRec” link, then search for “softball” in the search bar.
+To register, visit bit.ly/3Zo0cfO.
+You can also click on the CivicRec link in the Connect Kingsport app or go to www.kingsporttn.gov and click on the “CivicRec” link, then search for “pickleball” in the search bar.

 City News, City Press Releases